ModiaSim/Modia3D.jl/README.md

 ## Status

-The package is tested against Julia `0.6` on Windows 7.
+The package is tested against Julia `0.6` on Windows 7, Kubuntu 18.04, Ubuntu 14.04, OpenSUSE42 and Fedora 28.
 The actual version number is 0.2.0-beta.1 and functionality and robustness is planned to be improved for the 1.0 version.

 Especially note, the collision handling has still bugs and the elastic response calculation is not